bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/betterbloggingwithju5812.markdown

 I instantly recognized their potential as a *technical* blogging tool.
 Jupyter notebooks support mixtures of text, mathematics, program code, and graphics in a completely interactive environment.
-It's easy to convert notebook JSON `.ipynb` files to markdown, $\LaTeX$, and HTML so it's not a big leap to use Jupyter as a *super-editor* for blog posts with heavy doses of code, mathematics, and graphics.
+It's easy to convert notebook JSON `.ipynb` files to markdown, LaTeX, and HTML so it's not a big leap to use Jupyter as a *super-editor* for blog posts with heavy doses of code, mathematics, and graphics.